AvChilds/avchilds/README.md

   - Data Science and SQL
   - Web Development (HTML, CSS, JavaScript)
   - MOOCs: Introduction to Cloud, Agile and Scrum, and C#
-- Next stops on my learning journey: Health Data Science, A/B testing, data engineering and cloud deployment
+- Next stops on my learning journey: data engineering and cloud deployment
-- I am also looking to collaborate on projects - do
+- I am also looking for project partnerships!
+Please connect if you would like to collaborate at techtorty@gmail.com

 ---